HQSquantumsimulations/qoqo/roqoqo/README_roqoqo.md

 to the `[dependencies]` section of the project Cargo.toml.

-A source distribution now exists but requires a Rust install with a rust version > 1.47 and a maturin version { >= 0.12, <0.13 } in order to be built.
+A source distribution now exists but requires a Rust install with a rust version > 1.76 and a maturin version { >=1.0 } in order to be built.

 ## Examples

-For an expanded collection of examples please see the jupyter notebooks in the extra repository [qoqo_examples](https://github.com/HQSquantumsimulations/qoqo_examples).
+For an expanded collection of examples please see the jupyter notebooks in the [qoqo_examples](https://github.com/HQSquantumsimulations/qoqo_examples) repository.
 The qoqo examples require the qoqo_quest and qoqo_mock interfaces.

 The jupyter notebooks in **Rust** can be found in [qoqo_examples/roqoqo/notebooks/](https://github.com/HQSquantumsimulations/qoqo_examples/tree/main/roqoqo/notebooks).
 Alternatively, you can also find pure **Rust** versions of the examples in [qoqo_examples/roqoqo/standalone/](https://github.com/HQSquantumsimulations/qoqo_examples/tree/main/roqoqo/standalone)